 Investigation and Determination by the Vice President for Student Affairs

 The Vice President for Student Affairs shall receive all student judicial complaints and shall investigate all complaints against students alleged to have violated the Student Code of Conduct or may delegate investigative and/or adjudicative responsibilities.
 The investigation should include, if possible, an interview with the student where the student is informed of the alleged violation and given an opportunity to deny or explain it.
 The Vice President for Student Affairs, after whatever investigation he/she deems necessary has been conducted, shall make a determination of whether, based on a preponderance of the evidence, i.e., more likely than not, the student violated the Student Code of Conduct.
 If the Vice President for Student Affairs determines that a student violated the Student Code of Conduct, he/she shall write a report identifying the alleged violation and set forth his/her determination of the sanction imposed.
-Allegations of discrimination, sexual harassment, and sexual misconduct will be investigated by the college’s Title IX Coordinator or their designee.
+Allegations of discrimination and sexual harassment, and retaliation will be investigated by the college’s Title IX Coordinator or his/her designee.
 Respondents alleged to have engaged in a form of sex/gender based violence will be given notice prior to the initial interview in the investigative process.

 General